use-pico/pico/packages/cls/README.md

 > **💡 Pro Tip**: This is just the beginning!
 Check out the [React Integration](#16-react-integration) section for advanced patterns, context providers, HOCs, and more comprehensive examples.

-> **📋 Current Implementation**: The examples in this README reflect the current implementation.
-The `useCls` hook accepts 3 parameters: `clsInstance`, `userConfigFn?`, and `internalConfigFn?`.
-This allows for flexible configuration merging between user props, internal logic, and context inheritance.

 ## 🎯 Key Features <a id="key-features"></a>

 ### Type-Safe Variants